UniversalDependencies/docs/_bal/index.md

 [ADP]().
 The genitive morpheme is ءِ _'i_ and it is also written separately. ءَ _'a_ seems to be what they call the oblique case.
 It is sometimes used for the direct object (`Case=Acc`).

+The nominative of all intransitive verbs and of transitive verbs in the present and future, is the simple uninflected noun.
+(Balochi has split ergativity like Indian languages, hence transitive verbs in the past tense have the ergative alignment.)

 ### Tags

 *